Rijal0/AnonymousChatroom/README.md

 Run Command: npm start

-Deploy and access the provided URL.
+Deploy and access the provided URL

 Render / DigitalOcean

-Create a new Node.js app.
+Create a Node.js app

-Set the start command to npm start.
+Start command: npm start

-Deploy and ensure SSL is enabled for HTTPS.
+Deploy with SSL enabled

 HTTPS

-Use platform-provided SSL (e.g., Vercel, Render) or configure a reverse proxy like Nginx with Let’s Encrypt for production.
+Use platform SSL (Vercel/Render) or configure Nginx + Let’s Encrypt

-Security and Privacy
+🔒 Security & Privacy

-No Data Storage: Messages vanish on page refresh.
+No Data Storage: Messages vanish on refresh

-No IP Logging: The server does not collect or log IP addresses or device data.
+No IP Logging: Server does not collect IPs or device data

-XSS Prevention: User inputs are sanitized to prevent cross-site scripting attacks.
+XSS Prevention: Inputs sanitized

-Legal Disclaimer
+⚠️ Legal Disclaimer

-This project is intended for educational and demonstration purposes only.
-Hosting anonymous chatrooms may be subject to local laws and regulations, particularly regarding user-generated content.
-In some jurisdictions, authorities may block websites hosting content deemed inappropriate (e.g., obscene or disruptive material).
-Users are responsible for ensuring compliance with local laws.
+This project is for educational/demo purposes only.
+Hosting anonymous chatrooms may be subject to local laws.
+Users are responsible for compliance.
 Developers are not liable for misuse or legal consequences.

-Troubleshooting
+🛠️ Troubleshooting

-Messages Not Sending
+Messages Not Sending: Check console & ensure server running

-Check browser console (F12 → Console) for Socket.io errors.

-Ensure the server is running (npm start) and accessible at http://localhost:3000 .

-Dark/Light Mode Not Working

-Verify TailwindCSS is loading (https://cdn.tailwindcss.com ).

-Ensure local storage is enabled in your browser.
+Dark/Light Mode Issues: Ensure TailwindCSS loads & local storage enabled

-Room Issues

-Confirm all tabs use the same ?room=<id> URL parameter.
+Room Issues: Confirm all tabs use same ?room=<id> URL

-Contributing
+🤝 Contributing

-Contributions are welcome!
-Fork the repository, create a feature branch, and submit a pull request with your changes.
+Fork the repo, create a branch, and submit a pull request with your changes.

-License
+📄 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+MIT License.
+See LICENSE file for details.